Latest News

 “The Goat” is a classic 1921 comedy.
 It is about a man (played by the legendary Buster Keaton) who is mistakenly identified as a murderer in newspapers and posters.
 He desperately dodges the police, and a variety of other pursuers, displaying incredible acrobatic skills and ingenuity.
 This film was selected by the Motion Picture Academy of Arts and Sciences as one of Keaton's two best short films (the other was "The Boat").
 Keaton, a legendary movie actor, writer and director, also co-directed and scripted this film with Malcolm St. Clair.
 Keaton (1895-1966) was one of the true comic geniuses of film, with a brilliant career that spanned decades.
 His acrobatic physical style of comedy is similar to that of Charlie Chaplain, Harold Lloyd and Jackie Chan.

-"The Goat" is the first film purchased by the Laramie Film Society.
-"Easy Street" was purchased in the summer of 2004.
-In the past we have rented all of the films we have shown.
+“The Goat” is the first film purchased by the Laramie Film Society.
+“Easy Street” was purchased in the summer of 2004.
+Prior to that we rented all of the films we have shown.
 By shopping around on the Internet, LFS found a source of 16 millimeter films for a reasonable price.
-We can buy a film for about the same amount of money it costs to rent one.
+We found we could buy a 16mm print for about the same amount of money it cost to rent one.

 Report on the 501 (c)(3) status of LFS

 The IRS has determined that the Laramie Film Society is exempt from federal income tax as described in section 501 (c)(3) of the tax code.
-The LFS received the determination letter in mid-February.
+The LFS received the determination letter in 2002.
+For more about this, including the IRS determination letter and IRS rules related to tax free donations to the Laramie Film Society, click on this link to see these documents.

 More About the Group